 Another short walk east and you’ll be in the Place du Panthéon – the square that houses the monument Panthéon.
 The Panthéon is open to all to visit and you can book a reservation online in advance to secure your spot.

 Built before the Eiffel Tower, the Panthéon is among Paris’s first most famous monuments, and indoors you’ll also find some of its most well-known citizens buried there.
-Sadly most of them are notable men including Victor Hugo, Voltaire, Rousseau, Jean Moulin, Louis Braille, Jean Jaurès, and even Soufflot, the architect of the Panthéon whose surname also serves as the main street name in front of it.
+Most of them are notable men, unfortunately, including Victor Hugo, Voltaire, Rousseau, Jean Moulin, Louis Braille, Jean Jaurès, and even Soufflot, the architect of the Panthéon whose surname also serves as the main street name in front of it.
 Marie Curie was the first woman interred there in 1995 based on her achievements, rather than as the spouse of a notable man.

 Day 3: Explore the hilltop village of Montmartre